Pixelators4014/Pixelators4014.github.io/content/blog/2024_5_25_orin_coprocessor/index.md

 We were looking for a coprocessor that had a good GPU, for faster vision task performance.
 Naturally, we looked at NVIDIA's processors due to NVIDIA's high-performance GPUs.
 We are constricted by the $700 limit on robot parts, so we couldn't use a Jetson AGX Developer Kit ($2000-$3000).
-We needed a developer kit to test our code, because we did not want to run the risk of deploying code on a processor that is not our testing processor due to time and budget constraints.
+We needed a developer kit to test our code because we did not want to run the risk of deploying code on a processor that is not our testing processor due to time and budget constraints.
 So we did not consider non-developer kit options like the Jetson Orin NX series.